-Why would you want to star emails if you already have such an advanced feature like priority inbox?
+Why would you want to star emails if you already have an advanced feature like priority inbox?
 Because sometimes you just need to remember something quickly or remind yourself you want to do something about a particular email rather than just deem a group of emails important.
-Keep in mind stars work both in your important emails and in your no-so-important emails just the same.
+Keep in mind, stars work just the same both in your important emails and in your not-so-important emails.

-For example, star emails you can’t answer right away but want to reply to later in the day or star emails that contain important information, such as addresses and phone number when you’ll need later.
-You can conveniently archive starred emails to get them out of your inbox and access them later from the “starred” System Label at top left.
+For example, star emails you can’t answer right away but want to reply to later in the day or star emails that contain important information, such as addresses and phone numbers that you’ll need later.
+You can conveniently archive starred emails to get them out of your inbox and access them later from the “starred” System Label at the top left.
 When you’re done doing whatever it is you need to do with the email, unstar it by clicking the star icon again.

-I’m a huge fan of keyboard shortcuts.
-Many people seem to underestimate the power of keyboard shortcuts and wave them off as an annoyance at best (who wants to remember what keys do what?), but I will tell you that you cannot become an effective Gmail user without mastering at least a couple.
-There’s a difference of night and day between using your mouse for everything and knowing how to quickly organize an inbox in seconds with these shortcuts (they are called shortcuts for a reason, after all).
+Many people seem to underestimate the power of keyboard shortcuts and wave them off as an annoyance at best.
+But I will tell you that you cannot become an effective Gmail user without mastering at least a couple.
+There’s a difference of night and day between using your mouse for everything and knowing how to quickly organize an inbox in seconds with these shortcuts.

-- Press the j & k keys to move up and down the email list on the main screen.
+- Press the J and K keys to move up and down the email list on the main screen.

 Selecting emails this way allows you to quickly choose emails you want to delete, archive or move to another label.
-After some practice you will find that selecting emails this way is much faster than using the mouse and a smile will spread on your face.
+After some practice, you will find that selecting emails this way is much faster than using the mouse.
 As you start understanding the power of keyboard shortcuts, you will be ready for more.

 Again, this works on multiple emails from the main list or from inside an email you have open.

-- Inside an open email, press g and then i to go back to the inbox (think go to inbox).
+- Inside an open email, press G and then I to go back to the inbox.

 The really cool keyboard shortcuts:

-This is extra helpful on small screens and netbooks, where you need extra space to read and reply to an email.
-It also blocks out chat and labels – allowing you to concentrate on the email.
+This is extra helpful on small screens, where you need extra space to read and reply to an email.
+It also blocks out chat and labels allowing you to concentrate on the email.

-- Press + (shift =) or – to mark an email important or not important (as discussed above).
+- Press + or – to mark an email important or not important (as discussed above).

 Don’t feel obligated to know all shortcuts.
 Train yourself to memorize those that you use often and make yourself use them for a week (don’t use the mouse!) until they become a second nature.
 You will find that you don’t want to go back to using the mouse in Gmail and that you are much faster handling your emails with shortcuts.